-Learn how to write create clear and effective copy for software and technical products
+Learn how to write create clear and effective copy for software and other technical products

-When you’ve been given the task of writing marketing content, the content you create has impact on how many people take an interest in your company, and sign up to what you’re offering them.
+When you’ve been given the task of writing marketing content, the content you create can have a great impact on how many people take an interest in your company.
+It also affects how many sign up to what you’re offering them.

 Cherryleaf’s online technical copywriting training course teaches you how to write clear and effective marketing copy, in a straightforward and efficient way.
-Let us share with you the best practices we’ve developed for writing copy for software and technical products.
+Let us share with you the best practices we’ve developed for writing copy for software (SaaS and desktop) and other technical products.

 Who is this for?

 You don’t have to be from a technical background to benefit from this course – it’s great for other people involved in copywriting, too.
-In fact, this course is for anyone involved in writing marketing copy for software, technical products and services, and who is:
+In fact, this course is for anyone involved in writing marketing copy for software, technical products and services, and who:

-- Unsure where to start, and which topics to include
+- Is unsure where to start, and which topics to include

-- Unhappy with the performance of their copy
+- Is unhappy with the performance of their copy

-We’ve seen presentations and books on how companies such as Citrix and IBM approach this type of technical marketing, but we couldn’t find a training course that taught these approaches (together the copywriting skills that need to go with them).
+There are, of course, other courses on copywriting, but they typically try to be “all things to all men”.
+We’ve seen presentations and books on how companies such as Citrix and IBM approach this type of technical marketing today, but we couldn’t find a training course that taught these techniques.

 In developing this course, we’ve reached out to developers, Technical Authors, and documentarians to get their feedback on the draft course.
 We put the course outline on Google Docs, and over 25 people added their comments or made suggestions by email.
 The result is, the course teaches the right skills for them, and we think, for you as well.